VejuneZem/vejune-zemaityte-site/content/event/2022-04-27-mmtc_invited-talk/index.md

 ---
-title: "Interdisciplinary Research Interventions for the Creation of Public Value in the Screen Media Industry"
+title: "Network analysis as a tool for studying screen media industries"

 # event:
 # event_url: